-To tell of thy loving kindness early in the morning, and of thy truth in the night season,
+To tell of thy loving-kindness early in the morning : and of thy truth in the night season;

-Upon an instrument often strings, and upon the lute; upon a loud instrument, and upon the harp.
+Upon an instrument of ten strings, and upon the lute: upon a loud instrument, and upon the harp.

-For thou, LORD, hast made me glad through thy works; and I will rejoice in giving praise for the operations of thy hands.
+For thou, LORD hast made me glad through thy works: and I will rejoice in giving praise for the operations of thy hands.

-¶ Then a Lesson of the New Testament as it is appointed.
+¶ Then a Lesson of the New Testament, as it is appointed. ¶ And after that shalt be sang or said the Hymn, called Nunc dimittis, as followeth.